Supporting our Armed Forces Community

 Principals of the Covenant

-The purpose of this Community Covenant is to encourage support for the Armed Forces Community working and residing in Kent and to recognise and remember the sacrifices made by members of this Armed Forces Community, particularly those who have given the most.
-This includes serving Service personnel and Service veterans, their families and their widow(er)s in Kent.
+The purpose of this Community Covenant is to encourage support for the Armed Forces Community working and residing in Gravesham and to recognise and remember the sacrifices made by members of the Armed Forces Community, particularly those who have given the most.
+This includes serving Service personnel and Service veterans, their families, and their widow(er)s in Gravesham.

-For Kent County Council, the Community Covenant presents an opportunity to bring its knowledge, experience and expertise to bear on the provision of help and advice to members of the Armed Forces Community.
-It also presents an opportunity to build upon existing good work on other initiatives, such as the Welfare Pathway.
+For Gravesham Borough Council, the Community Covenant presents an opportunity to bring its knowledge, experience and expertise to bear on providing help and advice to members of the Armed Forces Community.
+It also presents an opportunity to build upon existing good work on other initiatives.

 For the Armed Forces Community, the Community Covenant encourages the integration of Service life into civilian life and encourages members of the Armed Forces Community to help their local community.